-In 1976 five residents of the eastside neighborhood got together to form an organization that is incorporated for the following purpose: Preserve our eastside neighborhood and enhance the neighborhood living concept, protect the natural beauty of the eastside by encouraging beautification of the area and promote the well-being and neighborhood sprit of the eastside residential area.
+In 1976, five residents of the eastside neighborhood got together to form an organization that is incorporated for the following purposes: Preserve our eastside neighborhood and enhance the neighborhood living concept, protect the natural beauty of the eastside by encouraging beautification of the area and promote the well-being and neighborhood sprit of the eastside residential area.

 These founding members also envisioned the Eastside Neighborhood Association as a vehicle to provide a forum of open, frank and constructive dialogue between its inhabitants and governmental agencies within Kalamazoo County.

 Incorporated as a not-for-profit 501(c)(3) charitable organization we rely on individual donations, grants, and earned revenue to supplement the 20% of our budget that we annually receive from the City of Kalamazoo’s General Fund.